What You Need To Know To Create A Work of Art

 The Final Work of Art

 Even if you never get published, you will have created a work of art that you can be proud of.
 If you don’t think it’s a work of art, then it probably wasn’t worth creating.
 And remember, it’s called a work of art for a reason.
 Because there is actual work involved.
-Writing has to be your passion.
+Writing a novel has to be your passion.
 If you write for any other reason than the sheer joy of writing, it will never truly be a work of art.